 This tutorial assumes you already have Android emulators up and running on your Mac.
 If you don’t, I highly recommend you check out Julien Desrosiers’ article on setting up the Android emulator on the Mac.
-It’s an excellent guide to getting the basics in place for testing Android browsers on the Mac.
+It’s an excellent guide to getting the foundation in place for testing Android browsers on the Mac.

 On iOS devices, all browsers must use Webkit to render pages.
 Alternative “browsers” are no more than wrappers around the default browser’s rending engine.
 When testing Android, proper display on Chrome, Firefox, and others doesn’t necessarily follow from proper display on the default browser.